riccardocapocasa/Dimostrazioni/README.md

-Hello this is the perfect Lean configuration.
+Hello!
+This is the perfect Lean configuration.